-Name or company name of the indirect shareholder Name or company name of the direct shareholder % of voting rights attributed to the shares (including votes for loyalty) % of voting rights through financial instruments % of total voting rights From the total number of voting rights attributed to the shares, indicate, where appropriate, the additional votes attributed corresponding to the shares with a loyalty vote 6 Mr. Gabriel Escarrer Juliá Tulipa Inversiones 2018, S.A.
-5.387% 5.387%
+Name or company name of the indirect shareholder Name or company name of the direct shareholder % of voting rights attributed to the shares (including votes for loyalty) % of voting rights through financial instruments % of total voting rights Mr. Gabriel Escarrer Juliá Tulipa Inversiones 2018, S.A.
+5.387% - 5.387%